 In a hurry?
-Tap or click to listen to this story in less than a minute!
+Tap or click to listen to this story about taking a break from Facebook in less than a minute!

 Remember back in the day when you first signed up on Facebook?
 It was so exciting to reconnect with people you haven’t been in contact with since high school and see what they’ve been up to all these years.

 But then Facebook seemed to begin turning into something else.
 It’s been caught in multiple scandals over the years, pushing fake news and breaching its users’ privacy and trust, to name a couple.

 Things have gotten so bad recently a whole #quitfacebook movement has begun.
 And guess what, people who have taken a break from the site say they are actually happier.

 Is it time to take a break from Facebook?

 Researchers from Stanford and New York University conducted a study on taking a break from Facebook would impact them.
 They recruited about 2,500 people who were averaging nearly an hour each day on Facebook to take part in the study.

 Participants were asked to deactivate their Facebook account for 1 month.
 The results were not surprising.

 The majority of people who walked away from Facebook for a month said they found themselves being happier.
 Instead of wasting time on social media, they actually met up with friends and family more than before.
 Dinners, happy hours and going to movies replaced the time they would have been spending online.